branch-slalom/azure-start/start001/README.md

     - **Virtual Network Name**: name to be used for the vNet.
     - **Subnet Name**: name for the subnet the VM should use.
     - **Network Security Group Name**: name for the NSG.
-1. Select **Review + create**.
+3. Select **Review + create**.
 After validation completes, select **Create** to create and deploy the VM.

-The Azure portal is used to deploy the template.
-In addition to the Azure portal, you can also use the Azure CLI, Azure PowerShell, and REST API.
-To learn other deployment methods, see [Deploy templates](../../azure-resource-manager/templates/deploy-cli.md).

 ### Review deployed resources

 You can use the Azure portal to check on the VM and other resource that were created.
 After the deployment is finished, select **Go to resource group** to see the VM and other resources.

 ## 2. ARM Templates Extra
-1. Create a new ARM template to organize the resources in multiple resource groups
+1. Extend the ARM Template

+// TODO: Separate Resource into different ARM templates (eg: VNET in a separate resource), add additional configurations (eg, Ubuntu 20.04 LTS, remove password option, etc)

 ## 3. Clean up resources